Immersive • XR/AR

 Info

-Visitors become conductors and lead a virtual orchestra with real-time baton movements.
-Sensors detect rhythm and speed, while illuminated instruments augment the scene.
-It’s an educational and enchanting way to connect with Tchaikovsky’s music and the conductor’s craft.
+Visitors become conductors and lead a virtual orchestra in real time using baton movements.
+Sensors detect rhythm and speed, while illuminated instruments respond to the performance.
+It’s an educational and enchanting way to connect with Tchaikovsky’s music and the art of conducting.

-I designed the interactive stand, animation, and gameplay interface.
+I designed the interactive stand, animations, and gameplay interface.

 Review